Table of Contents

 Rats are more than just a nuisance; they can pose serious health hazards to humans and pets.
 These rodents carry diseases, such as salmonella and hantavirus, which can be transmitted through contact with their urine, faeces, or saliva.
 Moreover, rats are known carriers of fleas and ticks that can spread other illnesses like Lyme disease and typhus fever.

 In addition to health risks, rat infestations can cause significant property damage.
 Rats gnaw on electrical wires, wooden structures, insulation materials, and pipes – posing a fire hazard and undermining the structural integrity of buildings.
-Furthermore, rats often burrow in walls and ceilings causing cosmetic damage that is unsightly.
+Furthermore, rats often burrow in walls and ceilings causing unsightly cosmetic damage.

 Sanitation issues also arise when there is an infestation of rats in your home.
 The presence of droppings, nesting materials, and grease marks along walls or baseboards indicates the need for professional pest control services immediately.
 Failing to act upon this will attract other pests like cockroaches that feed on decaying organic matter left behind by rats.